 Overall, the headphone is relatively flat so it will work tremendously well for mixing/mastering/reference and general studio work and/or tracking, etc.

-The MDR 7506 has a similar sound signature, but without that weird dip in the mid-bass.
-It’s also brighter sounding than a 280 for sure in the treble.
+The MDR 7506 has a similar sound signature, with a somewhat less pronounced dip around 200-300Hz.
+It’s also brighter sounding than a 280 in the treble to be sure.

 As much as I love both the 7506 and V6, both can get a tad hot at times.
 I wouldn’t really label it sibilance though.
 It’s more just maybe too much sparkle.
 What does Sibilant mean?